jmschles/hundred-points/README.md

 ## Rules
 Players get points for performing actions.
 First to 100 points (get it?) wins.

-**Phase 1:** Players write cards, desribing the action and assigning a point value.
+**Phase 1:** Players write cards, describing the action and assigning a point value.
 When everyone's ready to rock, the moderator starts the game.

 **Phase 2:** Cards are shuffled and players are assigned a random turn ordr.
 Players then take turns picking a card off the deck.
 They have 3 choices:
 * Perform the action to gain points equal to the value of the card